How Fifty Great Books

 My GoodReads’ Star Rating: 5 stars out of 5, which means: It was amazing!

 Artuccino’s bookish observation

 Andy Miller’s book, The Year of Reading Dangerously – How Fifty Great Books (And Two Not So Great Ones) Saved My life, has had a profound effect on me and my reading.
-I listened to it as an Audiobook from Audible.com, narrated by the author himself, then I purchased the hardback because it’s a book I knew I would want to refer to again and again.
-And then I bought the Kindle eBook too, because it’s nice to have it easily accessible in my library in the “Cloud”.
+I listened to it as an audiobook narrated by the author, then I purchased the hardback because it’s a book I knew I would want to refer to again and again.
+And then I bought the Kindle eBook too, because it’s nice to have it easily accessible in my library in Amazon’s cloud.
 Mr Miller’s narration put a smile on my face immediately.
 He has a self effacing humour typical of British people.
 He made the discussion light hearted but serious all at the same time.

 I could give you a list of the fifty books Andy Miller read in his year long reading challenge, but I think it would be much more fun to buy his book to find out which ones he chose and why.
 I was pleased he didn’t focus on the “Western Canon”; he went with his personal choices, some completely new to me, some not even listed in my edition of Peter Boxall’s 1001 Books You Must Read Before You Die.
 Mr Miller’s experience is very well steeped in the knowledge of literature, good and bad.
 His day job is in the publishing industry, and he has a University education.